orthopteroid/ganesha-xl/README.md

 Below the schema is the start of the population data (on the left).
 The best population member is always positioned as the first (0th) population member.
 For the first 1/6 of the population the left srs column shows 0, to force breeding with this 0th member.

+In this example, green-colored objective-value cells are cells in the top 10% of all objective-values.
+This has been done just as a debugging aide.

 ![schema](pics/pic-best1.png)